hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 ## Managing Devices and Keys

-Once your devices are connected to your tailnet, you can manage their settings and credentials through the web admin console or CLI.
+Once your devices are connected to your Tailnet, you can manage their settings and credentials through the web admin console or CLI.
 Here are the key aspects of device management:

 ### Device Names and Rename